 Ask about pain management.
-For a natural birth without meds, women use controlled breathing, relaxation and body positioning, such as counter back pressure and hip squeezes.
+For a natural birth without medication, women use controlled breathing, relaxation, and body positioning, such as counter back pressure and hip squeezes.
 An epidural is another option.

 An expectant mother can learn labor strategies, too, like how moving around — sitting on a bouncy ball, taking a shower — can help labor advance naturally.
 Some hospitals have volunteer doulas, trained professionals who can guide and assist women through labor.

 Labor can be long.
 Garrett-Brown says on average, a first-time mother will be in labor for 16 hours.

 “Labor is kind of like running a marathon,” says Garrett-Brown, who works at UC San Diego Health Systems.
 “You need calories.”
 She suggests snacking lightly, such as eating peanut butter, sucking on popsicles, and drinking clear liquids.

 According to Garrett-Brown, while full term is considered 40 weeks, some women don’t naturally go into labor until 41 or 42 weeks.
 In those instances, there may be increased maternal risk for difficult labor, postpartum hemorrhage, or infection.
 The risks for babies after 41 weeks can include stillbirth, placental disorders, delayed fetal growth, and umbilical cord complications.

 Planned elective induction